-Revise why carburettor heat is set to HOT at power settings below (commonly the green arc or 1900–2000 rpm).
+Revise why carburettor heat is set to HOT at power settings below _____ RPM (commonly the green arc or 1900–2000 RPM).

-Review the visual limitations discussed in the last lesson and how blind spots effect a good lookout.
+Review the visual limitations discussed in the last lesson and how blind spots affect a good lookout.

 There is a lot of information for the student to absorb in the early lessons, so reassure the student that there will be plenty of time to master these skills.